Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 & just waiting They think the

-Broche might be going to attack
+Bosche might be going to attack

-here soon & that may keep us
+here soon & that may Keep us

-out four days longer as we don't
+out a few days longer as we don't

 want to be caught in the middle